NCCAM Facts-at-a-Glance and Mission

 - Develop effective, practical, personalized strategies for promoting health and well-being.

-- Enable better evidence-based decision making regarding CAM use and its integration into health care and health promotion.
+- Enable better evidence-based decision making regarding complementary and alternative medicine use and its integration into health care and health promotion.

 Five major objectives serve the above goals: